Ever wondered what the real difference is between an Americano and regular coffee?

 A comparison between an Americano and coffee.

-An Americano is made using espresso shots and hot water using a 1:2 ratio.
-For each shot of espresso, double the amount of hot water is used.
+An Americano is made using espresso shots and hot water at a 1:2 ratio.
+Double the amount of hot water is used for each shot of espresso.

-While regular coffee can be made using various brewing techniques, you can only make an Americano with espresso coffee.
+While regular coffee can be made using various brewing techniques, an Americano can only be made with espresso coffee.

 "Adding the plunger to the French press beaker."